Norwegian Glogg, the Viking Drink

 Around the Christmas Holidays, festive Christmas mugs are used to serve this delicious aromatic drink.
 The delicious rich blend of spices, nuts, dried fruits, and wine is guaranteed to warm you up.

 1/2 cup slivered almonds

 1/2 cup pitted prunes, chopped

 1/2 teaspoon cinnamon

 red grape juice)

-Pour orange juice into a large pan.
-Place cloves and ginger in cheese cloth bags* and
+Pour the orange juice into a large pan.
+Place cloves and ginger into cheesecloth bags* and add to the pan.

 Norsk (Norwegian) Glogg